"Troika" report on Greece seen unlikely before summit

 The officials - from the International Monetary Fund, the European Commission and the European Central Bank - are expected to return to Athens on Monday to prepare the way for an update of the terms of Greece's bailout following its June 17 election.

-"We will analyze the economic situation and will evaluate the state of implementation of the agreed program.
+"We will analyse the economic situation and will evaluate the state of implementation of the agreed programme.
 But a troika report is not be expected before the (EU) summit," Asmussen told the Financial Times Deutschland newspaper.

 At their summit on June 28-29, EU leaders will discuss plans for a banking union and a fiscal union as they attempt to overcome the euro zone's sovereign debt crisis.